SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

 #### Tab *Strategy*

-You will find settings for the race strategy analysis and simulation in the third tab.
+You will find settings for the race strategy analysis and simulation in the fourth tab.
 These settings are mainly used by the AI Race Strategist, but some of them, for example the *Pitstop Delta* time or the *Safety Fuel* will also be used by Jona.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Settings%203.JPG)